 # Protect List Quality

-> A smaller list of people who want your emails is better than a large list that ignores or rejects them.
+> A smaller list of people who want your emails is better than a large list of people who ignore or reject your emails.

 - Human page: https://mailrith.com/guides/protect-list-quality